For many years, you had to shop hard for an induction product. The choices were limited at best and expensive for even the simplest of ranges.

-The Profile has hotter burners and tops out at 3,700 watts versus 3,300 in the Samsung.
-So GE has the faster burners.
+The Profile has hotter burners and tops out at 3,700 watts versus 2,300 in the Samsung.
+So, GE has the faster burners.

 Read our Induction Cooking Buying Guide for features, buying tips and ratings of every available induction cooking product in the market.
-Well over 180,000 people have read a Yale Guide.
+Well over 310,000 people have read a Yale Guide.